New Year's Fireworks, Parties, and Your Pet

 How to Keep Your Fur-Child Calm During the Celebrations!

-While you're recovering from Yuletide festivities and preparing for New Year's Eve celebrations and fireworks, don't forget about how these events can affect your furbabies.
+While you're preparing for New Year's Eve celebrations and fireworks, it's important to be aware of how these events can affect your fur babies.
 For some pets, fireworks and loud social gatherings can be a significant source of anxiety.

 1. Prior To The Fireworks

 Try to exercise your pet a few hours before the party and fireworks begin to help tire them out and get some endorphins flowing.
 For cats, a long play session lasting at least 20-30 minutes with plenty of chasing and jumping is great - and remember to do this before any guests arrive or noisy events begin.
 For dogs, take them on a reasonably long walk in the afternoon or early evening.
 Remember to avoid exercising your dog during extreme heat and take care if you've got a brachycephalic breed (e.g. Pugs, French Bulldogs) who don't tolerate long walks in the warmer weather.